ZeghdaniFaris/Z-Genome-Lab/README.md

 ## 📄 License

 > **This is a non-commercial public showcase.**

-All rights reserved © 2025 — Faris Zeghdani
+© 2025 — Faris Zeghdani.
+All rights reserved.

+This project introduces the SSM™ (Symbolic Stable Mutation) framework — a proprietary symbolic genome engineering system created as part of Z Genome Lab.

+The symbolic engine, mutation method, and symbolic constructs are protected intellectual assets authored by Faris Zeghdani.

-Use of this code is permitted for educational and non-commercial demonstration only.
+Use of this code is strictly limited to educational, scientific, and non-commercial demonstration purposes.
-Commercial use requires formal licensing.
+**Commercial use, redistribution, or derivative works are strictly prohibited** without written authorization.

+For research collaborations, licensing opportunities, or commercial inquiries:
+📩 Founder@zgenomelab.com
+🌐 zgenomelab.com
 ---

 ## 📫 Contact & Licensing

+📩 Founder@zgenomelab.com
 📧 zeghdanifaris@gmail.com
 📞 +213 669 078 990
 🔗 [LinkedIn Profile](https://www.linkedin.com/in/zeghdanifaris/)